Apb8/Lexi-Bot/README.md

 # My Bot: using dpp.dev Bot Template
 This bot has been created with the help of a template.
-It is not finished, this is not the final product.
+It is not finished, this is not the final product :)
 Creator's READ ME below:

 -----------------------